christianalfoni/flux-angular/README.md

 ```

 ### Async operations
 It is not recommended to run async operations in your store handlers.
-The reason is that you would have a harder time testing and.
-The **waitFor** method also requires the handlers to be synchronous.
-So they way you solve this is having async services.
+The reason is that you would have a harder time testing and the **waitFor** method also requires the handlers to be synchronous.
+You solve this by having async services.

 ```javascript
 angular.module('app', ['flux'])